Callback handler

 return redirect(url_for("app.signin", redirect_url=request.url))

-Create Portal Session
+Create Portal session

-Here is a more complete example:
+Here is an updated example:

 @app.route("/userhub", methods=["GET"])